 5 Essential Tips

-First the good news: race relations have improved.
-After all, who in the 1960s would have imagined that today we would have an African-American president?
+First the good news: there has been progress.
+After all, who in the 1960s would have imagined that the United States would have a popular, two-term president?

-But much improvement is needed, as evidenced by the recent spate of high-profile, fatal police shootings of African-American men.
+But much improvement is needed, as evidenced by the continuing spate of high-profile, fatal police actions against Black men and others.

 We see this need for improvement even in the ridiculous.
-Actor/comedian Chris Rock has been pulled over by police three times in the past seven weeks.
+Actor/comedian Chris Rock was once stopped by the police three times in the seven weeks.
 Rock hilariously posted selfies of each police stop, but there is tragedy within: he was likely stopped by police because of profiling.

 This lingering profiling, suspicion, and racism certainly affects the workplace.
 In fact, the issue of race in the workplace will only become more pressing, as our workforce becomes increasingly diverse.

-By the year 2050 there will be no ethnic or racial majority in the United States, according to census data in our Diversity Resource Center.
+By the year 2050 there will be no ethnic or racial majority in the United States.
 This will heavily impact the workplace, as immigrants and their children will account for 83% of the workforce growth.

 How does your workplace need to respond?
 You need an effective diversity training program, and one facet it must focus on is race.
 Here are 5 ways employees can modify their behavior, to foster racial awareness, respect, and inclusion.

-Practice Respect – first all employees need to make the effort.
+All employees need to make the effort.
 When interacting with people from a different racial background, respect the difference.
-If a coworker has a different ethnicity, unusual accent, or a name that’s difficult to pronounce, make the effort to respect, and accept differences as equally valid as your own indentity.
+If a coworker has a different ethnicity, unusual accent, or a name that’s difficult to pronounce, make the effort to respect, and accept differences as equally valid as your own identity.

-Get Cultured – people are generally proud of their backgrounds.
-If coworkers are of a different race, or born in another country, make the effort to learn about their race and background.
+People are generally proud of their backgrounds.
+If coworkers are of a different race, or born in another country, make the effort to learn about their culture and background.
 A diversity calendar is an essential for raising awareness of events important to diverse groups.

-Proud of my German heritage, I once asked an African-American friend what country his ancestors hailed from.
-We both knew that for many African-Americans, this can be difficult if not impossible to answer.
+Proud of my German heritage, I once asked a Black American friend what country his ancestors hailed from.
+We both knew that for many Black Americans, this can be difficult if not impossible to answer.
 But my friend – who told me he thinks his ancestors came from the area that is now Ghana – deeply appreciated my asking.